 As an arts writer, she has been Editor of Arts Wire Current/NYFA Current and content coordinator/network coordintor of Arts Wire, a social media initiative that brought artists and arts organizations online under the auspices of the New York Foundation for the Arts.
 She is the editor of the 2016 MIT Press book, Social Media Archeology and Poetics and of the MIT Press compendium, Women, Art & Technology, as well as Founding Editor of Content | Code | Process.
 Her chapter on "Authoring Systems" was published in the Johns Hopkins Guide to Digital Media in 2014, and her chapter "'A WAY IS OPEN', Allusion, Identity, Authoring System, and Audience in Early Text-Based Electronic Literature" is in press for Contexts, Forms, and Practices of Electronic Literature, forthcoming from West Virginia University Press.
 Her papers are archived as The Judy Malloy Papers at the David M. Rubenstein Rare Book & Manuscript Library at Duke University.

-Part-time Faculty, School of the Art Institute of Chicago, 2018-; Digital Studies Fellow, DSC, Rutgers University Camden, 2016-2017; Visiting Lecturer: Princeton University, Electronic Literature: Lineage, Theory, and Contemporary Practice, Fall 2014; Visiting Lecturer/Distinguished Fellow: Princeton University, Social Media: History, Poetics, and Practice, Fall 2013.
+Lecturer, School of the Art Institute of Chicago, 2018-; Digital Studies Fellow, DSC, Rutgers University Camden, 2016-2017; Visiting Lecturer: Princeton University, Electronic Literature: Lineage, Theory, and Contemporary Practice, Fall 2014; Visiting Lecturer/Distinguished Fellow: Princeton University, Social Media: History, Poetics, and Practice, Fall 2013.
 2019 CV, Short CV

 New: The Yellow Bowl II Premiere: ACM Hypertext 2019, September,17-20, Institute of Information Systems, University of Hof, Germany.
 Soundwork: Night of Performance, ELO2019, Cork, Ireland, July 17, 2019.